RobinTPotter/tcp-socket-comm-adventure/README.md

 f.run()
 ```

-Results are very underwhelming at the moment
+Results are very underwhelming at the moment, probably socket comms too slow for socketio